-- source (numpy array) A 2D numpy array of the source image to be transformed. - target (numpy array) A 2D numpy array of the target image.
-Used to set the output image shape as well. - fill_value (float) A value to fill in the areas of aligned_image where footprint == True - propagate_mask (bool) Wether to propagate the mask in source.mask onto footprint.
+- source (numpy array) A 2D NumPy, CCData or NDData array of the source image to be transformed. - target (numpy array) A 2D NumPy, CCData or NDData array of the target image.
+Used to set the output image shape as well. - fill_value (float) A value to fill in the areas of aligned_image where footprint == True. - propagate_mask (bool) Wether to propagate the mask in source.mask onto footprint. - max_control_points The maximum number of control point-sources to find the transformation. - detection_sigma Factor of background std-dev above which is considered a detection. - min_area Minimum number of connected pixels to be considered a source.